France national football team: Renewed success (2016–present)

 At the 2022 FIFA World Cup, France looked to defend their title in Qatar.
 After finishing top of their group, France did manage to reach a second successive World Cup final, defeating Poland, England and Morocco in the knockout stages.
 However, they were defeated on penalties by Argentina after a thrilling 3–3 draw.

 France qualified for UEFA Euro 2024 in Germany, where they finished second in the group stage following a victory over Austria 1–0 and two draws against Netherlands (0–0) and Poland (1–1), therefore advancing to the knockout stage.
 They defeated Belgium 1–0 in the round of 16 and later advanced to the semi-finals after defeating Portugal in penalties following a 0–0 draw.
 France were later defeated by Spain 2–1 in the semi-finals, with this becoming their first defeat in regular time since losing to Germany at the 2014 World Cup.

-In 2025, Didier Deschamps has confirmed he will leave when his contract expires after the 2026 World Cup.
+In 2025, Didier Deschamps confirmed he will leave when his contract expires after the 2026 World Cup in North America.
+At the tournament, France opened group play with a 3–1 victory over Senegal.
+During the match, Kylian Mbappé scored two goals to reach a career total of 58 international goals, surpassing Olivier Giroud to become the all-time leading goalscorer in the history of the France national team.
+France was eliminated by Spain in the semifinal following a 0–2 score, the third consecutive major tournament where the national team of France was eliminated in a semifinal by them, leading French media to dub the Spanish side as France's "Bête Noire".
+France finished fourth after losing the match for third place against England, marking the end of Deschamps managerial tenure with France.